-(1) Represents the maximum number of additional Common Shares issuable under the Stock Option Plan and the ESOP based upon the 47,147,538 Common Shares outstanding as at October 31, 2018.
-Under the ESOP 285,285 Common Shares have been issued as at October 31, 2018.
-The aggregate number of Common Shares that may be reserved for issuance under the Stock Option Plan, together with any Common Shares issued under the ESOP, shall not exceed 10% of the Corporation's issued and outstanding shares.
-See "Matters to be Acted Upon at the Meeting - Approval of the Stock Option Plan" for the material terms of the Option Plan.
+(1) Represents the maximum number of additional Common Shares issuable under the Stock Option Plan and the ESOP based upon the 54,295,715 Common Shares outstanding as at October 31, 2020.
+The aggregate number of Common Shares that may be reserved for issuance under the Stock Option Plan shall not exceed 10% of the Corporation's issued and outstanding shares.
+See "Matters to be Acted Upon at the Meeting - Re-Approval of the Stock Option Plan" for the material terms of the Option Plan.